Texas A&M University: Basketball

 The Aggies men's basketball team, which was founded in 1912, has won eleven Southwest Conference championships and two Southwest Conference Tournament championships.
 The team has played in the National Invitation Tournament six times and in the NCAA Tournament eleven times, of which three resulted in the team progressing to the regional semifinals round, dubbed Sweet Sixteen—the highest round to which the Aggies have advanced—most recently in the 2015–16 season.
-As of 2021, the men's basketball team is led by Buzz Williams in his tenth season as head coach.
+As of 2025, the men's basketball team is led by Bucky McMillan in his first season as head coach.

 The women's basketball team has won one Southwest Conference Tournament championship, one regular season Big 12 Conference championship, two Big 12 Tournament championships, and two SEC Tournament championships—most recently in 2021.
 As of 2022, the Aggies women's team has advanced to sixteen NCAA Tournament appearances, including fourteen consecutive seasons, and won the National Championship in 2011.
 They have also twice competed in the Women's National Invitation Tournament, which they won in 1995.
 The women's team was coached by Gary Blair from 2003 to his retirement in 2022.
 Blair's replacement Joni Taylor began coaching the team in March 2022.

 Both the men's and women's basketball teams play in the 12,889-seat Reed Arena, which opened in 1998.

 Other sports

 The Aggies women's soccer team was formed in 1993; as of 2021, it has taken part in every NCAA Tournament since 1995.
 The women's volleyball team is a frequent qualifier for the annual NCAA tournament, and has played in thirteen consecutive NCAA Tournaments from 1993 to 2005.
-Texas A&M also fields men's and women's teams in swimming and diving, golf, tennis, cross country, track and field, softball, baseball, and equestrianism.
+Texas A&M also fields men's and women's teams in swimming and diving, golf, tennis, cross country, track and field, softball, baseball, rugby union and equestrianism.